Efficient simulation of prices for European call options under Heston stochastic-local volatility model: a comparison of methods: The proposed numerical simulation

 The discrete scheme becomes

 For the discretization of volatility, we employ the following approximation

 where

-When computing local volatility, the finite difference method is adopted.
-To mitigate deviations caused by excessively small second-order derivative results, a lower bound is implemented in the calculation process to enhance stability.
+The finite difference method is adopted to compute local volatility.
+To mitigate deviations caused by excessively small second-order derivative results, a lower bound is implemented in the calculation to enhance the stability.